 Download the "Overlay District Regulations for the LI Light Industrial District and the O-LI Office-Light Industrial District" for more details of the proposed ordinance.

-“We found that the challenges faced by the Jointure communities (Newtown, Upper Makefield, and Wrightstown) are difficult,” said Mr. Stoff.
-“Consequently, the chief purpose of the plan begins by investigating how to...
+The plan attempts to address the challenges faced by the Jointure communities (Newtown, Upper Makefield, and Wrightstown) and begins by investigating how to...

 - manage future growth and development?